jonasjohansson/11.igem.se/pages/biohackathon.md

 Unfortunately we did not win but are very happy with what we managed to accomplish, something that we believe can make a difference for many - and which is functional to use now!
 We are also happy to have made some new friends and been given an opportunity to take a break from the lab and explore new perspectives - and a new city!

-{% image "/static/img/biohackathon-vilnius.jpg", "", ""Cozy time at a local bar" %}
+{% image "/static/img/biohackathon-vilnius.jpg","","Cozy time at a local bar" %}

 We are looking forward to future hackathons and software development challenges, and until then — congratulations to the winning teams: